priscilla-b/asp.net-core-notes/README.md

 - for example, in classes, encapsulation is achieved by limiting outside access to the class's internal state, and allowing manipulations to its state to be made through a well-defined method or property setter.

 #### **Dependency inversion**
+- the direction of dependency within and application should be in the direction of the abstraction, not in the implementation details

 #### **Explicity depencies**